 When you’re dealing with some of the more complex mental health issues, there’s almost no chance of people understanding.

 Things like Bipolar Disorder, Borderline Personality Disorder, Schizophrenia, Post Traumatic Stress Disorder, Social Anxiety Disorder and even mild to severe phobias are all things that don’t necessarily have visible, outward symptoms but can still have a catastrophic impact on one’s life.

-Just because you look at someone andand feel they look normal doesn’t mean they aren’t struggling with something truly profound on the inside.
+Just because you look at someone and feel they look normal doesn’t mean they aren’t struggling with something truly profound on the inside.

 Mental illness is very real.
 Its impact is equally as real for the person suffering and even for their loved ones as well.

-No one should ever feel ashamed for struggling with mental health issues but unfortunately, society still attaches stigma to these conditions and perpetuates a wide spread ignorance, in regards to struggles of an emotional nature.
+No one should ever feel ashamed for struggling with mental health issues, but unfortunately, society still attaches a stigma to these conditions and perpetuates a widespread ignorance, in regards to struggles of an emotional nature.

-I wish there was a way to let people walk a mile in the shoes of someone battling depression for example, because I bet they would never again say something like just shake it off or everyone feels down sometimes.
+I wish there were a way to let people walk a mile in the shoes of someone battling depression for example because I bet they would never again say something like just shake it off or everyone feels down sometimes.

 All we can do until the world educates itself on mental illness is continue to talk about it.
 Continue to share our stories and experiences without shame or embarrassment.

 My hope is that by sharing my personal story, someone may be inspired to share theirs as well.